 Using data to an advantage to gain ESG buy-in

 Because new innovations and technologies, especially physical renovations to an existing footprint require geographical expansion, unfortunately, many airports find themselves with physical constraints that prohibit expansion or new infrastructure altogether.
 One way airports, however, are taking control and making informed decisions is by utilizing the data they already have.
-With data platforms like Atrius Building Insights, airports can identify opportunities, trends, and patterns, to measure the effectiveness of their strategies, all with evidenced-backed analysis.
+With data platforms like Atrius Sustainability, airports can identify opportunities, trends, and patterns, to measure the effectiveness of their strategies, all with evidenced-backed analysis.
 Airports can better identify areas of improvement, create increased buy-in, and easily identify quick wins that can be implemented.

 Dallas-Fort Worth International Airport (DFW), one of the world’s busiest airports, understands the importance of centralized data and is always looking for ways to optimize the data they must make better decisions.
 They’re investing in key initiatives, including an ambitious goal to achieve net-zero carbon emissions with no offset credits by 2050.
 Their target date is twenty years ahead of the goals set by the Paris Agreement.
 Fortunately, I have more good news: DFW isn’t the only airport actively working toward sustainability.

 Sustainability is a top industry priority.
 Still, conference attendees admitted to being in different stages of adopting green initiatives, especially compared to non-aviation sectors, including higher education, data centers, and hospitality.
 Those further along their energy management journeys exchanged expert knowledge and experience, and many attendees were able to gather valuable insights and best practices on small but impactful ways to gain adoption